 Discusses the distribution network within the country from how products enter to final destination including reliability and condition of distribution mechanism

 Ethiopia requires that all imports be channeled through Ethiopian nationals registered with the Ministry of Trade and Industry (MOTI) as official importers or distribution agents.
-The importer or agent is required to apply for an import license, and register with the MOT as well as the National Bank of Ethiopia (NBE) for a foreign exchange permit.
+The importer or agent is required to apply for an import license, and register with the MOTI as well as the National Bank of Ethiopia (NBE) for a foreign exchange permit.
 Access to foreign exchange is the leading obstacle faced by Ethiopian importers seeking to source goods and services from the international market.
 Importers often wait for months to open a letter of credit for imports and receive an allocation of U.S. dollars due to an acute scarcity of foreign exchange.
 Companies working in “prioritized” sectors, including manufacturing, agro-processing, and pharmaceuticals, may receive preferential access to foreign currency.

 Most distribution in Ethiopia, particularly to regional towns, is conducted through informal business arrangements.
 For example, after being cleared through customs, many goods will be sold to wholesalers in Addis Ababa’s (and Africa’s) largest open market (Merkato) and then distributed to retailers and small vendors.